Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

-Let us mention that the coefficient $\lambda$ in (\ref{eq:intro HS gaps}) can be seen as a Lagrange multiplier associated to the linear constraint $y_1+\ldots+y_N=N$.
-Our main problem is to understand how $\partial_j\psi$ decays when $\nabla\xi=e_1$.
+Let us mention that the coefficient $\lambda$ in (\ref{eq:intro HS gaps}) is the Lagrange multiplier associated to the linear constraint $y_1+\ldots+y_N=N$.
+Our focus is to understand how $\partial_j\psi$ decays when $\nabla\xi=e_1$.
 A first important insight comes from expanding the Hessian of the energy (\ref{def:Hn}) in gap coordinates, that we denote $\Hc_N^\g$.
 Using some rigidity estimates obtained in \cite{boursier2021optimal}, one can show that for all $\ve>0$, there exists $\delta>0$ such that

-where $d$ stands for the symmetric distance on $\{1,\ldots,N\}$, i.e $d(i,j)=\min(|i-j|,N-|i-j|)$.
+where $d_N$ stands for the symmetric distance on $\{1,\ldots,N\}$.
 In other words, the interaction matrix in the system (\ref{eq:intro HS gaps}) concentrates around a constant long-range matrix.
-This already gives a first heuristic to understand the decay of gap correlations stated in Theorem \ref{theorem:decay gap correlations}, which is consistent with the decay of $h:=(-\Delta)^{\frac{1-s}{2}}\delta_0$.
+This already gives a first heuristic to understand the decay of gap correlations stated in Theorem \ref{theorem:decay gap correlations}, which is consistent with the decay of $h:=(-\Delta)^{\frac{1-s}{2}}\delta_0$ (where $(-\Delta)^{\frac{1-s}{2}}$ is the fractional Laplacian on $\dR$).

 Due to the long-range nature of the interaction, the analysis of (\ref{eq:intro HS gaps}) is rather delicate.
-Let us present an idea of the proof in the short-range case $s>1$ as it will be a model for the long-range case also.
-To simplify assume that there exist $s>1$ and $c>0$ such that uniformly
+Let us present an idea of the proof in the short-range case $s>1$ as it will be the model computation for the long-range case also.
+To simplify assume that there exist $s>1, c>0, C>0$ such that uniformly

-The matrix $\Hc_N^\g$ then looks like a diagonally dominant matrix.
-The idea to obtain a decay estimate on the solution of (\ref{eq:intro HS gaps}) is to multiply $\partial_i\psi$ by $d(i,1)^{\alpha}$ for some well-chosen $\alpha>0$.
-Let $ \lL_\alpha=\diag((1+d(j,1)^\alpha)_j)\in \mathcal{M}_N(\dR)$ be the distortion matrix and $\psi^{\dis}:=\lL_{\alpha}\nabla\psi$ which solves
+The matrix $\nabla^2\Hc_N^\g$ then looks like a diagonally dominant matrix.
+The idea to obtain a decay estimate on the solution of (\ref{eq:intro HS gaps}) is to multiply $\partial_i\psi$ by $d_N(i,1)^{\alpha}$ for some well-chosen $\alpha>0$.
+Let $\lL_\alpha\in \mc{M}_N(\dR)$ be the distortion matrix and $v^{\dis}:=\lL_{\alpha}\nabla\psi$ which solves

 where $\delta_{\lL_\alpha}$ is the commutator